-You also need to find out whether your health plan will pay for the medicine your health care provider prescribed.
-Certain types or brands of medication may not be covered.
+You also need to find out if your health plan will pay for the medicine your health care provider prescribed.

-Once you receive a prescription from your health care provider, you may buy the medication from various sources.
+Once you get a prescription from your health care provider, you may buy the medicine in different ways.

 The most common place for filling a prescription is at a local pharmacy.
 Some pharmacies are located inside of a grocery or large "chain" store.